microsoft/latte/README.md

 # Latte

-A Windows network throughput benchmark tool.
+A Windows network latency benchmark tool.

 See Releases section for binaries.